SwanFlutter/custom_poll/README.md

 ```

 ## Example Parameters
-title: The title of the poll.
+- -title: The title of the poll.

-options: A list of options for the poll.
+- -options: A list of options for the poll.

-startDate: The start date of the poll.
+- -startDate: The start date of the poll.

-endDate: The end date of the poll.
+- -endDate: The end date of the poll.

-onOptionSelected: A callback function that is called when an option is selected.
+- -onOptionSelected: A callback function that is called when an option is selected.

-voteStream: A stream controller for handling vote updates.
+- -voteStream: A stream controller for handling vote updates.

-- Additional Parameters
+## Additional Parameters

-allowReselection: Whether users can reselect an option after voting.
+- -allowReselection: Whether users can reselect an option after voting.

-showPercentages: Whether to display the percentage of votes for each option.
+- -showPercentages: Whether to display the percentage of votes for each option.

-backgroundDecoration: The decoration applied to the background of the poll.
+- -backgroundDecoration: The decoration applied to the background of the poll.

-heightBetweenTitleAndOptions: The height between the title and the options.
+- -heightBetweenTitleAndOptions: The height between the title and the options.

-votesText: The text displayed next to the vote count.
+- -votesText: The text displayed next to the vote count.

-createdBy: The name of the user who created the poll.
+- -createdBy: The name of the user who created the poll.

-userToVote: The name of the user who is allowed to vote.
+- -userToVote: The name of the user who is allowed to vote.

-private: Whether the poll is private.
+- -private: Whether the poll is private.

-loadingWidget: The widget to display while the poll is loading.
+- -loadingWidget: The widget to display while the poll is loading.

-allStyle: The styles to apply to the poll.
+- -allStyle: The styles to apply to the poll.

-maximumOptions: The maximum number of options allowed in the poll.
+- -maximumOptions: The maximum number of options allowed in the poll.

-height: The height of the poll widget.
+- -height: The height of the poll widget.

-width: The width of the poll widget.
+- -width: The width of the poll widget.

-showTimer: Whether to show a timer for the poll duration.
+- -showTimer: Whether to show a timer for the poll duration.